As I’m sitting here today looking out my sliding glass door, the weather outside, dare I say it, looks ironically frightful.

 Owners of dogs that thrive in colder climates still need to take responsibility for their dog and know when it’s too cold to leave their dog outside for long periods of time.

 Check out: How Cold Is Too Cold For A Newfoundland

 How cold is too cold for a Newfoundland?
 I would have to say that is all dependent on the individual dog.

 According to Pet MD, “When temperatures fall below 32°F, owners of small breed dogs, dogs with thin coats, and/or very young, old, or sick dogs should pay close attention to their pet’s well-being.
 Once temperatures drop under 20°F, all owners need to be aware that their dogs could potentially develop cold-associated health problems like hypothermia and frostbite.”

-Signs that it might be too cold out for dog is shivering, being anxious, seems disoriented, lifting their paws
+Signs that it might be too cold out for a dog is shivering, being anxious, seems disoriented, lifting their paws.

 Sherman and Leroy have always had a protective patio to go under which allows them to stay outside longer than if they didn’t have that area.
 They have water available at all times and they are checked on regularly and I have never, ever seen them shiver.